London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 5 Star Rating A pub for pub people.
 A great little tucked away drinking hole under the inimitable London Bridge.
 Surprisingly friendly patrons for a central London boozer, everyone is happy to raise a glass and smiles come easy.
 Some might find it a little rustic with uneven floors and a couple of door says to duck through, but it all adds to the authentic charm of the place.
 Pull up a chair, enjoy a local pint, and witness the history around you.

-Ben Golding - 3 weeks ago
+Ben Golding - a month ago

 Show More